PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-16 16:35:58
+Last updated: 2024-04-16 16:36:37
-Random Quote: You have to be as bad as them above in order to survive. - Polly Gray
+Random Quote: Will you explain to me how that was offside?
+No, I'm asking you, seriously.
+Explain offside to me!
+It makes no sense. - Rebecca Welton